kyma-project/website/content/blog-posts/2023-03-14-release-notes-2.12/index.md

   - "/blog/release-notes-212"
 ---

-Winter is almost over, and Spring is just around the corner.
+Winter is almost over, and spring is just around the corner.
 If you look carefully, you’ll notice that [here comes the Sun](https://youtube.com/watch?v=TmBTYK7XZQk&feature=shares&t=14), and with it, many interesting Kyma changes.
 Read on to find out more!

 <!-- overview -->